-All Title III funds are supplemental to all other funding sources and designated to the support of English learner students, which may include resource materials, supplemental instructional materials, staffing to ensure student access to core content, and training staff on best practices for serving an English learner population.
+All Title III funds are supplemental to all other funding sources and designated to the support of English learner students, which may include resource materials and supplemental instructional materials.
 To ensure workshops and trainings provide a positive and lasting impact on teachers, professional learning related to English learners is of sufficient intensity and duration woven into other core topics throughout the year (e.g. addressing EL in the IEP, parent engagement and English learners, teaching core subjects to English learners).
 FCSS Special Education Department continues to provide professional development that is research-based and rooted in data around effective instructional practices for English Learners.
 Professional development activities to support Special Education English Learners include training and coaching that is specific to the assessment of English Learner Status (VCCALPS) and the IEP, how to write developmentally appropriate language goals, strategies to support learning, and where to access EL-specific resources.
+In addition, teachers, either new to their position or their assignment, are assigned an induction coach.
+The coaches mentor these teachers in instruction and assessment for English Learners.
+The Induction Coach provides ongoing support and training throughout the year to ensure sufficient intensity and duration, which ensures a positive and lasting impact on the instruction and assessment provided by the teacher.
+Data is gathered during walkthrough visits by the administration and teacher self-assessments to gauge the professional development needs to support language development.
+Once collected, administration and teachers analyze the walk-through results, prioritize the needs assessment, and determine a plan of action based on that data.